jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 Review Packet Loss, Latency and Jitter by following these steps:

-1. You are still signed in to CLIENT01 as “Lab User” and at the command prompt.
+1. You are still signed in to MS720-CLIENT01 as “Admin” and at the command prompt.

 2. Enter the following into the command prompt: